 *DISCLAIMER-My sewing skills are mediocre at best, so keep that in mind as you view this post ;)!*

 A while back I saw the idea to make a quilt out of old sheets and I found it rather intriguing.
 What an awesome way to make something new out of something that is no longer being used!
 So, between the sheets that my in-laws gave me when they were downsizing their linen closet (a big thanks to them) and the ones I had on hand, there was plenty of material to make my girls matching bedding.
-Like I said in my disclaimer, I’m not the best at sewing, but I try.
+Like I said in my disclaimer, I’m not the best at sewing, but I sure do give it a good try.
 Because of my limited sewing skills and the fact that I have to be able to stop working on it at any given moment (3 small kids = not much time or energy to sew), I decided that I would just go with a simple strip rag quilt.
 The best part about rag quilts is that as they fray more and more with each wash, they look better and better AND hide many of your sewing mistakes.

 I wanted to make the girls matching quilts for their beds because the plan is to make them a triple bunk bed some time in the next few months.
 That’s about how long it will take for these quilts to fray really well and look their best, so “yay me” for planning ahead so they look better for the triple bunk post.